Our School App Stay connected on the go...

 William Butler Yeats

-Our community is served through voluntary work by the Bronze Duke of Edinburgh Award team.
+Our community is served through voluntary work by the Bronze and Silver Duke of Edinburgh Award teams between adventuring across the South Downs and further afield.
 Our Book Club gravels over the Hunger Games while ping pong balls are skilfully sliced over the table tennis nets at lunchtimes.
-Our Beauty and the Beast cast grow with their characters while adventures are planned across the South Downs by the Silver Duke of Edinburgh Award team.
+David Attenborough fans enjoy the latest wildlife documentary in the Natural History Club while Sock Monkeys are created next door.

 We actively encourage our pupils to develop our School’s key skills of truth, excellence, leadership, love and service so it is not surprising that a number of clubs are led by our pupils, allowing their leadership skills to thrive.

-The spark for today’s Masterchefs, Team GB sports teams, Emmy Award winners, inventors or the United Nations representatives had to start somewhere.
+The spark for today’s generation has to start somewhere.
 That is why we are committed to giving our young people opportunities to shine in the fullness of their education here at Trinity School.
-Our activities develop talent as much as character.